microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 When the **output array resource** bas bounds checking, if any part of the output array write is out-of-bounds, the whole operation is skipped.

+If the **output array resource** does not have bounds checking, such as when it is supplied through a root descriptor, and any part of the bias vector store is out of bounds, the operation is undefined.

 [CheckFeatureSupport] can be used to determine which vector element types can be accumulated.
 A list of types that are guaranteed to be supported on all devices